Kornfuzion/pocket_health_challenge/README.md

 <img width="1001" alt="Screen Shot 2022-11-04 at 1 11 00 PM" src="https://user-images.githubusercontent.com/7553119/200039900-bbac7bc9-9bc4-4a10-8955-aff064215bb6.png">

 ## Running tests
+The integration tests exercise all major functionality and error cases of our microservice.
+Files are actually being uploaded to our test server to a test directory and are subsequently deleted after tests finish running (via test.sh).
 <pre>
 # 1. Navigate to tests folder
 <b>cd application/tests</b>